accuknox/help/docs/use-cases/vm-hardening.md

 On the `Alerts` page, we can filter the logs using different parameters e.g. Message, ClusterName, Action, Severity, Operation, Pod Name, ContainerID, Enforcer, PID, HostName, etc and this can also be forwarded to the integrated SIEM tools for further analysis.

 ![](images/vm-hardening/alerts-filter.png)

+Performing IaC scans for GitHub using AccuKnox SaaS ensures your infrastructure code is secure, compliant, and free from vulnerabilities.
+This process not only helps in early detection and remediation of issues but also integrates seamlessly into your CI/CD pipeline, making security an integral part of your development workflow.